 - Explore clinical educators’ experiences of implementing technologies in a clinical environment.

-2019 Ana Maria Ducasse, Kathryn Hill.
-Developing student feedback literacy using educational technology and the reflective feedback conversation.
-Practitioner Research in Higher Education, Vol 12, No 1, (2019)
+Ducasse, A.M., & Hill, K. (2019) Developing student feedback literacy using educational technology and the reflective feedback conversation.
+Practitioner Research in Higher Education, 12(1), 24-37.

 Abstract: While its importance for promoting learning is well-documented, feedback can only promote learning to the extent that it is acted on by learners.
 However, the fact that students may have difficulty understanding feedback or knowing how to act on it and are not necessarily receptive to the feedback provided underscore the importance of including the learner perspective in feedback practices.